Rome Electric Bike Tour

 Villa Borghese Tour (2.5 Hours)

 This tour explores Villa Borghese Park, starting at Piazza del Popolo.
-Highlights include the Temple of Aesculapius, Portico dei Leoni, Tempietto di Diana, and Galleria Borghese.
+Highlights include the Temple of Aesculapius, Portico dei Leoni, Tempietto di Diana, and the Galleria Borghese.

 Via Appia & Park of the Aqueducts Tour (3.5 Hours)